ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.9
+  - Added check that DSP is initialized or not.
 - 0.1.8
   - Added undo/redo to BarBox.
 - 0.1.7